onlabsorg/olojs/docs/stdlib.md

 Negative indexes are relative to the end of the string.

-A missing `lastIndex` meand "up to the end of the string".
+A missing `lastIndex` means "up to the end of the string".

 ##### text.split(str, divider)
 The split method divides a string into an ordered list of substrings, puts these